Pinoy Box Office

-Pinoy Box Office (PBO; stylized in lowercase as pbo) is a Philippine pay television film channel owned by the Philippine media company Viva Communications.
+Pinoy Box Office (PBO; stylized in all lowercase) is a Philippine pay television film channel owned by the Philippine media company Viva Communications.
 Its programming consists of films produced and distributed by Viva Films.
-Aside from films, PBO occasionally plays music videos from recording artists under Viva, concerts of its artists, and some original TV series and a few talk shows (including Anong Ganap) exclusive to the channel and Island Living.
+Aside from films, PBO occasionally plays music videos from recording artists under Viva, concerts of its artists, and some original TV series and a few talk shows (including Anong Ganap?) exclusive to the channel and Island Living.